A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 The DPP states that the value function $V_\c$ is solution to the boundary-value problem

-$V_\c$ can be easily computed by a fixed-point algorithm, i.e.\ iterating the first equation in \eqref{PPD-BB} until convergence, starting from $V_\c(\j)=+\infty$ as initial guess for all $\j\neq \d_\c$.
+where the set $\{r^{out}_\j\}$, $j\neq \d_\c$, gives the set of admissible controls (in other words, the shortest path is found by choosing, in the optimal way, the outgoing roads from each junction, until $\d_\c$ is reached). $V_\c$ can be easily computed by a fixed-point algorithm, i.e.\ iterating the first equation in \eqref{PPD-BB} until convergence, starting from $V_\c(\j)=+\infty$ as initial guess for all $\j\neq \d_\c$.
 Note that convergence is always obtained in a \textit{finite} number of steps.

 Once $V_\c$ has been computed, the optimal (static) $\nextroad$ function is easily found as